 Don’t forget, there are four more fantastic makeovers to give you your makeover fix today!

-Join me back here on Thursday to see what became of this little thrift store find:
+Join me back here next time to see what became of this little thrift store find:

 UDATE!
 Check out how this cutie looks now HERE!